GeraldTrost/spider/README.md

 so far I did not experience issues running three spider processes locally on windows using a single database instance.

-I switched to english postgres exceptions (lc_messages = 'en-us.1252' in postgresql.conf)
+I will switch to english postgres exceptions

 usage: in vscode debug spider.js
 hint: with netbeans you can view and edit postgres tables